AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-use-design-time-data.md

 # How To Use Design-time Data

 Design-time data can help you style and position your UI layer without having to build the rest of the application.
-This is especially useful when you are trying to achieve a pixel-perfect presentation.&#x20;
+This is especially useful when you are trying to achieve a pixel-perfect presentation.

 The _Avalonia UI_ solution templates all add design-time code to the main window for you to copy.

-This guide shows you how to use design-time data with the MVVM pattern to create a realistic UI with only mock data (that is without a data service layer). &#x20;
+This guide shows you how to use design-time data with the MVVM pattern to create a realistic UI with only mock data (that is without a data service layer).

 <img src="/img/gitbook-import/assets/image (6).png" alt=""/>